chinmoykalita/passgen-django/README.md

 Navigate to http:127.0.0.1:8000/ in your brouwser and enjoy..

-Please contribute to this project to make it more powerfull if you want to.
+Please contribute to this project to make it more powerfull.